 In Nova Scotia, noise induced hearing loss is considered an occupational disease.
 WCB Nova Scotia covers the costs for hearing aids and associated hearing services for workers with accepted work-related hearing-loss claims.

 We have a formal agreement with audiologists and hearing health providers to treat workers.
 The Hearing Health Services Guide provides details on the services covered by WCB and how to invoice for payments.
-The WCB recently revised these processes to help strengthen our relationships with providers, to provide greater accountability for services paid, and to better support service to workers.
-The changes include introducing a revised fee structure and a new process for selecting hearing aid devices.

 Hearing Health Services Guide